-Manasi: the dancer, the choreographer, the nattuvanar and the Guru
+Manasi: the dancer, the choreographer, the nattuvanar and the guru

 Smt Manasi S Nair is a well known exponent of Bharatnatyam, the Indian classical dance form.
 She is also an expert choreographer and an accomplished nattuvanar, the artist conducting Indian classical dance recital known as nattuvangam.

 Her training in Bharatnatyam (or for that matter, in dance) started at the age of 5 under the illustrious Guru Ananta Narayanan.
-Little did Manasi know then that those tiny steps will lead her to hopping from one stage to another and from one country to another.
+Little did Manasi know then that those tiny steps will lead her to hoping from one stage to another and from one country to another.

 Arangetram: Manasi did her Arrengatam under her Guru Anantanarayan.
 Shri AKG Nair, the then President of the Borivli Malayali Samajam, and Shri J M Shah, her School Principal, were the Chief Guests on the occasion.
 Guru Anantanarayan later arranged her further training under Guru Ramaswami Bhagawdar, the Guru of cine artist and famous dancer Sudha Chandran.